andrescevp/big-data-resources/README.md

 Ready to use big data resources

+## Requirements

+- Docker
+- python
+- terraform

+Higly recommend use linux.
+This repo is build under Ubuntu 19.10

 ## Directory structure

 Normally you can find a ```README.md``` file in each folder explaining what is the content.
 If you do not find that file I assume that the files explain themselves.
 For example: the ```docker-compose.yml``` files inside the docker folder explain what the configuration of the service itself is.

+- doc # Here you can find docs, cheat-sheets, etc
 - docker # Here you can find the [dockers](https://www.docker.com/) of different services using [docker-compose](https://docs.docker.com/compose/)
 - domain # Here you can find examples/exercises already solved
 - infrastructure # Here you can find [terraform](https://www.terraform.io/) scripts to setup services in different clouds